Burbunga nanda

 Burbunga nanda, also known as the charcoal screamer, is a species of cicada in the true cicada family.
 It is endemic to Australia.
 It was described in 1964 by Australian entomologist Alexander Noble Burns.

 Description

 The species has a forewing length of 42–58 mm.

 Distribution and habitat

 The holotype was collected in the Murchison River district of Western Australia.
-The species occurs in the Avon Wheatbelt, Coolgardie, Central Ranges, Dampierland, Esperance Plains, Gibson Desert, Geraldton Sandplains, Great Sandy Desert, Great Victoria Desert, Hampton, Jarrah Forest, Little Sandy Desert, Mallee, Murchison, Nullabor, Swan Coastal Plain, Tanami, Warren and Yalgoo bioregions.
+The species occurs in the Avon Wheatbelt, Coolgardie, Central Ranges, Dampierland, Esperance Plains, Gibson Desert, Geraldton Sandplains, Great Sandy Desert, Great Victoria Desert, Hampton, Jarrah Forest, Little Sandy Desert, Mallee, Murchison, Nullarbor, Swan Coastal Plain, Tanami, Warren and Yalgoo bioregions.
 It is found in open woodland and Acacia heath habitats.

 Behaviour

 Adults are heard in February and early March, clinging to the branches of trees and shrubs, uttering continuous loud buzzing calls.